petermr/tigr2ess/crops/rice/GetpapersSearchQueryRice.md

 ```
 ### Run time and memory requirements

-Total elapsed time in papers download is 93.5 seconds.
+Total elapsed time in papers download is `93.5 + 17.8 seconds`.
-XML formatted files are smaller than PDF ones.
+`XML` formatted files are smaller than `PDF` ones.
 Downloading XML files using  `-x` command line option
-would take less time as of downloading PDF's.
+would take less time as of downloading `PDFs`.

-One may increase the downloadable papers count just by adjusting `-k` command-line option values.
+One may increase the downloadable articles count just by adjusting `-k` command-line option values.

 Entire project is structured into CProject.
-Occupied memory by the the CProject folder on the disk is about 295 MB.
-I have downloaded XML as well as PDFs.
+Occupied memory by the the `CProject` folder on the disk is about `295 MB`.
+I have downloaded `XML` as well as `PDFs`.

 ### CProject and CTree structure
 ```